Telemedico gets $6.6M to grow the reach of its digital health SaaS – TechCrunch

 Telemedico says its system can be deployed within around 48 hours — letting insurance firms and other enterprise customers offer a telehealth platform that gives their users access to web and mobile white-label patient portals; online consultations; medical documentation storage; in person visits; automated triaging; and symptom checker tools.

-The startup also offers insurance companies access to an ‘insurance product creator’ to manage variants of their current product suite for specific groups of users.
+The startup also offers insurance companies access to an “insurance product creator” to manage variants of their current product suite for specific groups of users.

 Telemedico says its platform is used by “a number” of health ministries around the world, as well as PZU, Allianz, AXA, Metrored, Compensa, TU Zdrowie and more than 50 other insurance and medical assistance companies (“mostly” within the telemedicine space).